Law History Profiles

 Effective January 1, 1993, Brian J. Wallace, Q.C. assumes the office of Treasurer of the Law Society of British Columbia.
 Brian’s career at the Bar has been a very distinguished and successful one and his tireless service to the profession, both as a Bencher and through his work on many Law Society committees over the past years, is well-known.
 His ascendancy to the highest office in the body that governs lawyers in British Columbia is regarded as a natural progression that is both well-deserved and of obvious benefit to the profession ...

 Justin Bieber is not the new president of the Law Society for 2011.
 That would be Gavin Hume, Q.C., breaking all the trends in “do’s” for the last 50 years, not a hair out of place, not even while cresting a six-foot chop off Point Atkinson in his overpowered speedboat or dashing down tripe black diamond ski runs at Whistler in a perfect “Bieb”.
-The only thing he has not yet mastered is the “no hands flip” favoured by today’s preteens; Gavin sticks with the one-handed “swoosh” move adopted by Roger Federer as he awaits return of serve.
-Watch for it …
+The only thing he has not yet mastered is the “no hands flip” favoured by today’s preteens; Gavin sticks with the one-handed “swoosh” move adopted by Roger Federer as he awaits return of serve. …